Bactroban Cream (Mupirocin Calcium)

 Important Warnings

-There are important safety considerations before using Bactroban cream.
-Make sure to discuss your medical history with your doctor.
+There are important considerations to keep in mind before using Bactroban cream.

 Who Should Not Take Bactroban Cream

-Do not use if you are allergic to mupirocin calcium or any of the ingredients.
-Do not use if the expiry date has passed or if the packaging is torn or shows signs of tampering.
-Do not use if you have large areas of broken or damaged skin in the treatment area, especially if you suffer from reduced kidney function.
+Do not use if allergic to mupirocin calcium or any ingredients in the cream, if the packaging is damaged, or if you have large areas of broken skin.

 Medical Conditions to Discuss